Graphical law beneath each written natural language

 For each language, we assort the letters according to their rankings.
 We take natural logarithm of both number of adverbs, denoted by $f$ and the respective rank, denoted by $k$. $k$ is a positive integer starting from one.
 Since each language has a letter, number of adverbs initiating with it being very close to one or, one, we attach a limiting rank, $k_{lim}$, and a limiting number of adverb to each language.
 The limiting rank is just maximum rank (maximum rank plus one) if it is one (close to one) and the limiting number of adverb is one.
 As a result both $\frac{lnf}{lnf_{max}}$ and $\frac{lnk}{lnk_{lim}}$ varies from zero to one.
 Then we plot $\frac{lnf}{lnf_{max}}$ against $\frac{lnk}{lnk_{lim}}$.
 We note that the ranking of the letters in a language for the adverbs is independent of the ranking for the words and verbs used in the previous two modules. \end{section}

 \begin{section}{Results} We describe our results, here, in four consecutive subsections. \begin{subsection}{Adverbs} In this first subsection, we plot $\frac{lnf}{lnf_{max}}$ vs $\frac{lnk}{lnk_{lim}}$ for the languages(\cite{French}-\cite{Abor}) .
 On each plot we superimpose a curve of magnetisation.
-For French, Hindi and Khasi languages, it is Bragg-Williams line is placed as a comparator.
-For Garo, Bethe-Peierls curve for four neighbour is used as fit curve.
-Bethe-Peierls curve for $\gamma=3.9$ is used for Abor-Miri.
-Bragg-Williams curve in presence of little magnetic field, $c=0.01$, is utilised for matching with the German language.
+For adverbs of French, Hindi and Khasi languages, it is Bragg-Williams line is placed as a comparator.
+For adverbs of Garo language , Bethe-Peierls curve for four neighbour in presence of little magnetic field, BP(4, $\beta H=0.01$) is used as fit curve.
+Bragg-Williams curve in presence of little magnetic field, $c=0.01$, BW(c=0.01) is utilised for matching with the adverbs of German and Abor-Miri languages.

 \end{subsection}